ContentMine/journal-scrapers/README.md

 journal-scrapers
 ================

-Journal scraper definitions for the ContentMine framework
+Journal scraper definitions for the ContentMine framework.

+This repo is a collection of ScraperJSON definitions targetting academic journals.
+They can be used to extract and download data from URLs of journal articles, such as:

+- Title, author list, date
+- Figures and their captions
+- Fulltext PDF, HTML, XML, RDF
+- Supplementary materials
+- Reference lists

-### Definition
+### ScraperJSON definitions

-Scrapers are defined in JSON, using a schema that is currently evolving:
+Scrapers are defined in JSON, using a schema called ScraperJSON which is currently evolving.

+The current schema is described below.

 There can be two keys in the root object: